Living with dementia or memory loss can bring many challenges for residents of Camden.

 Referral criteria for the Dementia Wellbeing service

-- not engaged with other services (resource/day centres, lunch clubs) and has limited or no support network (from family/friends)
+- Not currently engaged with any other services (resource/day centres, lunch clubs) and has limited or no support network from family/friends.

-- housebound and has limited or no support network (from family/friends)
+- Is housebound and has limited, or no support network from family/friends.

-- engaged with other services but has limited or no support network (from family/friends)
+- Is currently engaged with other services but has limited or no support network from family/friends.

 For more information or to make a referral, email email@example.com or call 0207 239 0400.

-Watch our short film ‘Loving Life’ about the importance of a person-centred approach in dementia services.
+Watch our short film ‘Great Camden Minds’ about the importance of a person-centred approach in dementia services.